meir-ohayon/meir-ohayon.github.io/_posts/2019-12-11-comprehensive-guide-to-javavscript-modules.md

   *	Aggregating to object
  * Using external libraries (third-party es6 module-based packages)
  * ES6 module pattern is different from the CommonJS module pattern regarding to relative path resolution and other fundamental characteristics
-   * Relative path resolution that conforms both to the ES6 module pattern (client-side js in general or html – in short: any client-side) and the CommonJS module pattern
-   * Client-side (and it includes of course the case of the ES6 module pattern) relative path resolution
-   * CommonJS module pattern relative path resolution
-   * Module Bundlers realizes only the CommonJS module pattern relative path resolution
 * Module Loaders – What are they and do we still need them?
 * Module Bundlers
  * Using module bundler solely for the purpose of creating bundled file to be deployed in the production environment (the web server)